-The Toni Hagen Foundation was set up in honor of the Swiss geologist and development philosopher Tony Hagen (1917-2003).
+The Toni Hagen Foundation was set up in honour of the Swiss geologist and development philosopher Toni Hagen (1917-2003).
 Over the course of the 1950s and 60s, first as a Swiss development official and later as a United Nations expert, Toni Hagen trekked through a largely uncharted Nepal and wrote about its history, people, geography and economy of what till then was still a largely “forbidden” kingdom.
 He introduced Nepal to the world and to Nepalis.

-The Foundation supports publication and production of content and activities to enhance the knowledge base of the Himalayan region among young Nepalis.
-This includes support for documentary film production.
-The first group of films produced under the Toni Hagen Documentary Grant are “Blues of Pink” by Grishma Giri, “Chitrapuri Nagar” by Rajeela Shrestha, and “Gaine” by Pradeep Dhakal.
-The second batch of films comprise “The Cremation” by Nishon Shakya, “Lahureni” by Bishal Roka Magar and “Saparu” by Aditya Khadka.
-All grant projects are screened at kimff.
+The Foundation supports the publication and production of content and activities to enhance the knowledge base of the Himalayan region among young Nepalis.
+This grant supports documentary film production.
+The first group of films produced under the Toni Hagen Documentary Grant are “Blues of Pink” by Grishma Giri, “Chitrapuri Nagar” by Rajeela Shrestha, and “Gaine” by Pradeep Dhakal who was awarded the Best Student Film in Film South Asia (FSA) 2022.

 The second batch of films comprises “The Cremator” by Nishon Shakya, “Saparu (A Celebration of Death)” by Aditya Khadka and “Lahureni (Gurkha Girl)” by Bishal Roka Magar which won the Best National Documentary Film Award at Nepal International Film Festival (NIFF) 2022 and The Tareque Masud Award for Best Debut Film at Film South Asia (FSA) 2022.